apace100/origins-docs/docs/types/power_types/attribute_modify_transfer.md

     "multiplier": 1.25
 }
 ```

-This example transfers the attribute modifier value of the `minecraft:generic.movement_speed` attribute to the `modify_break_speed` (`io.github.apace100.apoli.power.ModifyBreakSpeedPower`) class, essentially giving you mining speed boost if your movement speed is high.
+This example will transfer the value of the attribute modifier for the `minecraft:generic.movement_speed` attribute to the `modify_break_speed` (`io.github.apace100.apoli.power.ModifyBreakSpeedPower`) class, essentially giving the player mining speed boost if the player's movement speed is quite high.